• About

 2. What do you look for in an ideal candidate?

-A student who is eager to learn, has a positive attitude, communicates, and can commit to the program.
+A student who is eager to learn, has a positive attitude, and can commit to the program.

 3. I don't have a 3.0 GPA.
 Can I still apply?